Pedal point: Use in classical music

 In this prelude, the repeated bass A♭ that pervades the outer section becomes, through an enharmonic change, a G♯ in the minor key middle section, where it moves from the bass to the top part.
 There are other examples of piano music where a single note pervades almost the entire piece: a persistent B♭ features in both Debussy's piano prelude "Voiles" and "Le Gibet" from Ravel's Gaspard de la Nuit.

 The term "pedal point" is also used to describe a bass note that is held for a long period in orchestral music, as in the symphonies of Jean Sibelius.
 Pedal points for orchestral music are often performed by the double basses with the bow, which creates a sustained, organ-like bass tone underneath the changing harmonies in the upper voices.
-The closing section of the third movement of Johannes Brahms's Ein Deutsches Requiem, "Herr, lehre doch mich" (bars 173–208), features a sustained timpani roll on D natural for over two minutes until resolving in the final chord:
+The closing section of the third movement of Johannes Brahms's Ein Deutsches Requiem, "Herr, lehre doch mich" (bars 173–208), features a sustained timpani roll on D natural (along with sustained D by bassoons, trombones, tuba, and double bass) for over two minutes until the final D major chord:

 Ernest Newman (1947, p. iii) wrote of the "mixed reception" given to the Requiem, particularly this movement, which "was greeted with many expressions of disapproval; the continual pedal point—intensified by the too vigorous work of the drummer".

+Another prominent example is the final "Maestoso" section of Scriabin's The Poem of Ecstasy, in which a pedal point C is held by the lowest instruments, including an organ pedal, for over two minutes, instilling a sentiment of unrest and yearning for closure.
+It bridges across dramatic, harmonically complex developments, only briefly interrupted by the sudden general pause before the soft conclusion builds up to the penultimate, by virtue of the pedal point inverted Fmaj7 and F7 chords and into the concluding C major.
+In contrast, Holst's Mars features a pedal point G across timpani and strings not at the end, but at the very beginning of the piece, reflecting the inevitable mercilessness of war, and creating an unsettling contrast against the chromatically moving bassline in later sections of the piece.